By David Raptitude

 2) Don’t spend the day at home

-Although a case can be made for spending the odd day in your pyjamas watching old movies, it makes for a poor Proper Day Off — it’s too predictable and familiar, and most of us are going to feel regret creep into a day like that by late afternoon.
+A case can be made for spending the odd day in your pyjamas watching movies (there are several people out there who buy giant “onesie” pyjamas to feel an extra pinch of cuteness when watching those romance movies of old).
+However shutting oneself inside the house all day can make for a poor Proper Day Off – it’s too predictable and familiar, and most of us are going to feel regret creep into a day like that by late afternoon.

 Generally most of a Proper Day Off will happen outside your home.
 It would be a shame not to spend a least a bit of it in a park, any time of year, even if you’re just passing through it to meet someone.